FlowWest/cvpiaHabitat/data-raw/watershed/CVPIAHabitat_Documentation_Edits_Protocol.md

   * if there are organizational errors you can fix yourself for R compatibility, do so
 3. Open respective Rmd file: cvpiaHabitat > data-raw > watershed > [watershed_name] > [watershed_name].Rmd
 4. Update path being read into the read.csv function with new file name
-5. Edit code as necessary to accomodate new data format and be able to create a table with appropriate column headers, units, filled in rows, etc.
+5. Edit code as necessary to accommodate new data format and be able to create a table with appropriate column headers, units, filled in rows, etc.
 6. Check that the column titles in the tables conform to naming conventions (see below), and that all column titles are represented in the "Header Descriptions" section above each table
-7. Build the plots and check that they look accurate: the species names/lifestages in the plots are correct, units are correct, axis titles are correct, color coding is correct, data visualization looks reasonable
+7. Build the plots and check that they look accurate: the species names/life stages in the plots are correct, units are correct, axis titles are correct, color coding is correct, data visualization looks reasonable
 6. If the source includes data on a species not previously represented, ensure that the species is added to data tables and plots
-7. Collaborate with Mark Tompkins to update description above the edited data table to relfect the changes: what type of modeling was done, what software was used, how/where/when the data were collected, who collected it, etc.
+7. Collaborate with Mark Tompkins to update description above the edited data table to reflect the changes: what type of modeling was done, what software was used, how/where/when the data were collected, who collected it, etc.
 8. Update modeling_exists spreadsheet if necessary (see above for details)

 ## Naming Conventions